Code Of Ethics

 - Be vigilant to the potential for conflict of interest, of either a commercial or emotional nature, and deal with those quickly and effectively, ensuring no harm is done to the client’s reputation or emotional state.

-It is an understanding of all APAC coaches that they will act in accordance with this Code of Ethics, and represent positively themselves and the coaching profession.
+It is an understanding of all APAC coaches that they will act in accordance with this Code of Ethics, and will represent the coaching profession and themselves positively.
 However, if a client believes that a coach member of the APAC has acted in a way that is in breach of this Code of Ethics, he/she should raise the matter and seek resolution in the first instance with the coach concerned.
 Either party may ask the APAC Ethics Sub-Committee member to assist in the process of achieving a win-win resolution.
 If a satisfying resolution is not achieved, the client can make a formal complaint to the Ethics Sub-Committee.
-Complaints will be dealt in accordance with the APAC's Disciplinary.
+Complaints will be dealt in accordance with the APAC’s Disciplinary.

 APAC coaches will work co-operatively with the Ethics Sub-Committee in resolving any matters of complaint.

 If an APAC coach becomes aware of a colleague acting in an unethical manner, it is his/her responsibility to approach the colleague and seek resolution.
-If thesame is not reached, it is responsibility of an APAC coach to then report the colleague to the Ethics Sub-Committee.
+If the latter is not reached, it is responsibility of the same coach then to report the colleague to the Ethics Sub-Committee.

 If an APAC coach breaches the Code of Ethics, and there is evidence to support this, the Ethics Sub-Committee can recommend to the Executive Committee that the coach be suspended and/or removed as a member of APAC.

-At all times both the coach raising the complaint and members of the Ethics Sub-Committee and the Executive Committee must ensure that appropriate confidentiality is kept, so as not to damage the outside reputation of the coach concerned.
+At all times both the coach raising the complaint and members of the Ethics Sub-Committee and the Executive Committee must ensure that appropriate confidentiality is kept.
+In this way, this will help protect the outside reputation of the coach concerned.